Mavin Records: Iyanya, Reekado Banks, Tiwa Savage, and D'Prince

 In a radio interview with Beat FM in February 2018, Iyanya announced his exit from Mavin Records, saying, "I'm now signed to Temple Music, but I'm a Mavin for life.
 It was not a beef.
 I was there, and it was time to move on".
-On 7 December 2018, Reekado Banks announced his departure from Mavin Records; he also launched Banks Music, his independent outfit, on Instagram.
+On 7 December 2018, Reekado Banks announced his departure from Mavin Records and launched his independent outfit, Banks Music, that same day.
 In May 2019, Universal Music Group announced the signing of Tiwa Savage.
 During the announcement, it was revealed that Savage left Mavin Records.
 Don Jazzy congratulated Savage on her UMG signing and said she will forever be remembered at Mavin.
-On 9 May 2020, Guardian Life Magazine reported that D'Prince exited Mavin Records following the expiration of his eight-year contract; he ended up establishing Jonzing World.
-In an interview with Ifeanyi Ibeh on Twitter, he said, "My record deal with Mavin Records ended on 8 May 2020, and it has been an amazing 16 years under my brother Don Jazzy".
+On 9 May 2020, Guardian Life Magazine reported that D'Prince exited the label following the expiration of his eight-year contract.
+He established Jonzing World prior to leaving.
+In an interview with Ifeanyi Ibeh on Twitter, D'Prince said, "My record deal with Mavin Records ended on 8 May 2020, and it has been an amazing 16 years under my brother Don Jazzy".